Ramachandrapuram, Konaseema district: Demographics

 82.25% with 32,623 literates, significantly higher than the national average of 73.00%.

 Transport

 The Andhra Pradesh State Road Transport Corporation operates bus services from Ramachandrapuram bus station.
-Ramachandrapuram railway station lies on Kakinada-Kotipalli railway line.
-The nearest major railway stations to the town are Kakinada Town railway station which is 30km away and Rajahmundry railway station which is 35km away.
-Rajahmundry Airport is 45km away from town.
+Ramachandrapuram (E) town is central hub to the nearest cities i.e to the direction of North(N) 30km away to Kakinada, South(S) 6km away to Draksharama (Dakshana kasi), 25km away to Yanam and West(W) 32km away to Ravulapalem, 38km away to Rajahmundry.
+Proposed Kakinada to Narsapuram (west godavari) railway line project interlinks Ramachandrapuram Railway line lies in-between Kakinada - Kotipalli and Rajahmundry Airport is 45km away from town.

 Education

 The primary and secondary school education is imparted by government, aided and private schools, under the School Education Department of the state.
 The medium of instruction followed by different schools are English, Telugu.